tetsufmbio/taxallnomy/README.md

 subspecies      | Taxon code for Subspecies rank
 varietas        | Taxon code for Varietas rank
 forma           | Taxon code for Forma rank
-name            | Scientific name of txid
-comname         | Common name of txid
-leaf            | 1 if txid is a leaf taxon
-unclassified    | 1 if txid is part of unclassified group*
-merged          | 1 if this txid was merged to another txid
-rank            | taxonomic rank of txid in the original database

-\* includes txid which has "unpublished", "unidentified", "unclassified", "environmental", "unassigned", "incertae sedis" or "other sequences" in its name.

 ### 2) lin_name table
 Same as lin table, but instead of having taxon codes on each taxonomic rank